-As the world begins to open its borders to eager travellers many of the globe’s biggest travel companies have seen their share prices rocket.
+As the world begins to open its borders to eager travelers, many of the globe’s biggest travel companies have seen their share prices rocket.
 IAGs value rose by 3% and TUI’s shares also increased by 4% as a result of the news that travel restrictions in places in the world were to be lifted.

-So what does this mean for business and how can it be capitalised on to ensure the Travel industry rises from the ashes like a vaccinated Phoenix post-Covid 19?
+So what does this mean for business and how can it be capitalized on to ensure the Travel industry rises from the ashes like a vaccinated Phoenix post-Covid 19?
 The rise of value in these travel companies means the parallel growth of investment into Travel Technology, which presents a huge opportunity for the sector as a whole.
-The industry will have to adjust to the new demands that post-Covid presents such as the increased likelihood of holiday cancellations, socially distanced queuing at airports and more digital forms of booking trips abroad.
-However, as Israel has proven in the past and still proves today, with any problem comes with it an opportunity.
+The industry will have to adjust to the new demands that post-Covid presents such as the increased likelihood of holiday cancellations, socially distanced queuing at airports, and more digital forms of booking trips abroad.
+However, as Israel has proven in the past and still proves today, that any problem comes with an opportunity.
 Not only will the travel sector need technology to help rebuild itself after a year of paralysis, but new technologies will play a pivotal role in making sure that the travel industry doesn’t fall back into the dark abyss of 2020.

 Yet, although last year saw the industry stagnate and seemingly cease to exist, it allowed travel tech companies to build their technologies, leading to newer trends and innovative ways for the industry to grow in the future.
-One of the latest trends that has come from the travel industry is the rise in robotics technology.
-Robots are now starting to become more common in hotels for concierge-like roles or helping to greet guests, whilst at airports we are seeing automated luggage as people travel terminal to terminal without having to worry about holding anything.
+One of the latest trends that have come from the travel industry is the rise in robotics technology.
+Robots are now starting to become more common in hotels for concierge-like roles or helping to greet guests, whilst at airports, we are seeing automated luggage as people travel terminal to terminal without having to worry about holding anything.
 In Israel, this type of technology has been around for years with NUA Robotics creating a form of robotic luggage that not only follows but communicates with its owner.

 Another area of the travel tech industry that has grown during the pandemic is contactless payments.
-What started as a convenience pre-Covid has now become an essential part of the travel industry, with travellers no longer feeling comfortable to handle cash many companies are having to adapt their system to this new form of payment.
+What started as a convenience pre-Covid has now become an essential part of the travel industry, with travelers no longer feeling comfortable handling cash many companies are having to adapt their system to this new form of payment.
 It is not just contactless cards though that are making a breakthrough but Israel has created other forms of e-commerce payments that do not just require the generic tapping method that we see today.
-An example coming from Chromepay, a technology which enables merchants and travel businesses to receive payments via a unique QR code with users being able to seamlessly transfer money between each other.
+An example coming from Chromepay, a technology that enables merchants and travel businesses to receive payments via a unique QR code with users being able to seamlessly transfer money between each other.